-The grant amount will be up to 50 per cent of eligible grant project costs (grant percentage) which includes the total eligible expenditure (appendix B) plus allowable in-kind contributions (appendix C).
+The grant amount will be up to 50 per cent of eligible grant project costs (grant percentage) which includes the total eligible expenditure (Appendix B) plus allowable in-kind contributions (Appendix C).

-Your total project value may also include eligible special purpose expenditure (appendix D), however, these costs are not included in the calculation of your grant amount.
+Your total project value may also include eligible special purpose expenditure (Appendix D), however these costs are not included in the calculation of your grant percentage.